Fresno County residents age 16 and older get COVID-19 vaccine

 FRESNO COUNTY, Calif.
-(KSEE) – Friday marked the first day that all Fresno County residents age 16 and older were eligible to get the COVID-19 vaccine.
+(KGPE) – Friday marked the first day that all Fresno County residents age 16 and older were eligible to get the COVID-19 vaccine.

 “I thought it was gonna take longer, so I’m happy,” said Fresno County resident Josh Houser who became eligible Friday and got his first dose of the vaccine at the UCSF Fresno site at Fresno City College.